 Look at verse 9 of Luke 7.
 "When Jesus heard this He marveled at him."
-Thaumazo, He was amazed, He was astonished.
+Thaumazō, He was amazed, He was astonished.
 This was the man who amazed Jesus.
-As we said last time, Jesus amazed everybody, but only one man amazed Jesus with his faith.
+As we said last time, Jesus amazed everybody.
+But only one man amazed Jesus with his faith.
 Jesus was amazed at people's unbelief, according to Mark 6:6, but only here was He actually astonished at someone's faith.
-That He could be astonished is an indication of His true humanity, isn't it?
-Cause amazement and astonishment always has an element of surprise.
+That He could be astonished is an indication of His true humanity, isn't it, because amazement and astonishment always has an element of surprise.

 Well, it's an amazing story.
 It's an amazing miracle.
 The most amazing thing is the man who amazed Jesus.
 Now this is one of those critical moments in the unfolding of the gospel record.
-This is not just a story dropped somewhere serendipitously into the text.
+This is not just a story dropped somewhat serendipitously into the text.
 This is not whimsy that places this here.
-This is not something that could be anywhere else, it belongs here.
+This is not something that could be anywhere else.
+It belongs here.
 It is critical that this story be told immediately after the sermon preached in chapter 6.
-The sermon, chapter 6 verses 20 to 49, is Luke's summary of the Sermon on the Mount, that great sermon, a more full account which is given in Matthew 5 to 7, but after the sermon, immediately Luke records this miracle and for very good reason.
+The sermon, chapter 6 verses 20 to 49, is Luke's summary of the Sermon on the Mount, that great sermon, a more full account of which is given in Matthew 5 to 7.
+But after the sermon, immediately Luke records this miracle and for very good reason.

 If you look back at verse 1, you see there the connection.
 First of all, there is a chronological connection.
 This miracle happened when, or better, after He had completed all His discourse in the hearing of the people.
 It was then right after the Sermon on the Mount that this miracle occurred.
 That is the chronological connection.

 Let's go back and meet the man.
-Verse 2, he was a certain centurion.
-Nothing more than just a certain centurion, no further designation.
+Verse 2, he was a certain centurion; nothing more than just a certain centurion, no further designation.
 But we, last week, put together some of the pieces to know a little bit about a centurion, and this one in particular.
-Centurions were Roman soldiers who commanded essentially a hundred men, that's the connection between centurion and the word century.
+Centurions were Roman soldiers who commanded essentially 100 men.
+That's the connection between centurion and the word century.
 That was very flexible.
 Sometimes less, sometimes more but that was generally it.
 They would be equal to a captain in today's military, that is they were battled tested soldiers, they were...they were the non-commissioned officers, they were the highest ranking non-commissioned officers.
-They were the strong men, the courageous, the duty-bound men who had worked their way up the ranks by fighting hand-to-hand combat against the enemy.
+They were the strong men, the courageous, the duty-bound men who had worked their way up the ranks by...by fighting hand-to-hand combat against the enemy.
 They were men's men, soldier's soldiers.
-This centurion, like all of them in the New Testament, were attached to Rome because Rome had conquered essentially the world, that world anyway and Roman occupation was a real situation in Israel.
-And so Rome had occupied Israel to the horror of the Jews who hated having a pagan, Gentile, idolatrous force in their precious promised land.
+This centurion — like all of them in the New Testament — were attached to Rome because Rome had conquered essentially the world, that world anyway, and Roman occupation was a very real situation in Israel.
+And so, Rome had occupied Israel, to the horror of the Jews, who hated having a pagan, Gentile, idolatrous force in their precious Promised Land.
 They saw that as an abomination in every sense.
 But here was a representative of that Roman army.
 Not only was he a Roman soldier, but he was under assigned authority to Herod Antipas.
-Herod Antipas was an Idumaean, a non-Jew, a Middle-Eastern kind of sheik type ruler in modern terms, one of the chiefs of the Middle East who had been given a section of Galilee over which he ruled and Rome found that that was a tolerable situation so that actually this Roman soldier would have been directly answerable to Herod Antipas, another pagan, another idolater, and then indirectly and finally answerable to Rome.
-Everything against him in terms of being popular with the Jews.
+Herod Antipas was an Idumaean, a non-Jew, a Middle-Eastern kind of a sheik type ruler, in modern terms, one of the chiefs of the Middle East who had been given the section of Galilee over which he ruled and Rome found that that was a tolerable situation so that actually this Roman soldier would have been directly answerable to Herod Antipas, another pagan, another idolater, and then indirectly and finally answerable to Rome; everything against him in terms of being popular with the Jews.

 Now if you remember the sermon, you will remember that Jesus described a true disciple in some very clear terms.
-A true disciple, true believer, child of God, member of the Kingdom was humble, repentant over sin, loved even his enemies with a supernatural love, was generous, was merciful, compassionate, did good, was righteous, was devoted to the Lord and obedient.
-And he is the one who built his house on the rock and survives the judgment.
+A true disciple, true believer, child of God, member of the kingdom was humble, repentant over sin, loved even his enemies with a supernatural love, was generous, was merciful, compassionate, did good, was righteous, was devoted to the Lord, and obedient.
+And he is the one who built his house on the...the rock and survives the judgment.

 Now let's look at what was amazing about this man.
 First of all, his great love was amazing.
 His great love was amazing.
-In verse 2 it says, "A certain centurion slave who was highly regarded by him was sick and about to die."
-The word "slave" there is doulos, it's just the generic word for slave.
-It can be translated slave, or servant, it doesn't say anything about the specificity of the slave or the function, it's just the very generic word.
+In verse 2 it says, "A certain centurion’s slave who was highly regarded by him was sick and about to die."
+The word "slave" there is doulos.
+It's just the generic word for “slave.”
+It can be translated “slave,” or “servant.”
+It doesn't say anything about the specificity of the slave or the function.
+It's just the very generic word.
 It doesn't say anything that is necessarily indicative of slavery, some distasteful, abusive environment.
 It's just a word that means to serve.
 In those days it was a slave who did that kind of service so the words are used interchangeably.
 And that word, by the way, doulos, is used a number of times when the servant is referred to in the story, but down in verse 7, I want you to look at the end of the verse, you have the statement, "My servant will be healed."
-My servant, here, here the word servant is different, it's not doulos, interestingly it's pais, p-a-i-s transliterated, it's the word for "boy...boy," young boy.
-And that indicates to us...and by the way, Matthew uses the same word to describe him in Matthew 8:6, this is a slave, a servant of this centurion who is a young boy.
+My servant, here, here the word servant is different.
+It's not doulos.
+Interestingly it's pais, p-a-i-s transliterated.
+It's the word for "boy,” boy, young boy.
+And that indicates to us...and by the way, Matthew uses the same word to describe him in Matthew 8:6.
+This is a slave, a servant of this centurion who is a young boy.
 That was a very typical kind of situation.
-Young boys were assigned to these military men like an intern.
+Young boys were assigned to these military men like a. . .like an intern.
 They would learn about manhood.
 They would learn about service.
 These guys were heroes to them.
 And a young man would probably count it a great privilege to come alongside a noble soldier's soldier and learn to be a man by serving such a one.
 And that's how they trained men for the future in the military and for leadership.

 But this isn't the case here.
 So you're starting to see something about this man right away that's not normal.
-Here's one who looks at this slave who is about to die and it says, "Who was highly regarded by him," the word "highly regarded," entimos, means precious.
+Here's one who looks at this slave who is about to die and it says, "Who was highly regarded by him," the word "highly regarded," entimos, means “precious.”
 And this doesn't even go with being a Roman soldier, considering some boy slave precious.
 What we find here immediately then is this is a level of affection for a man that is extraordinary.
-The boy is not an inanimate object to him, he is an object of his affection.
+The boy is not an inanimate object to him.
+He is an object of his affection.
 The word entimos also can mean honored.
-It is used in chapter 14 of Luke verse 8 as describing the distinguish guest at a banquet.
+It is used in chapter 14 of Luke verse 8 as describing the distinguished guest at a banquet.
 It is used of Epaphroditus in Philippians 2:29 to refer to him as one who is held in the highest regard, with the greatest honor, very precious, very valuable.
 So, this very valuable young boy is sick.
 He's the object of concern and affection by this rough, tough soldier.

 Now it tells us only that he was sick and about to die.
 Matthew fills in some information in the diagnosis, however.
 Matthew 8:6, "Lying paralyzed at home, suffering great pain."
-He is paralutikosm he is a paralytic.
+He is paralutikos.
+He is a paralytic.
 I don't know if he's a quadriplegic or a paraplegic or perhaps it's only some temporary kind of paralysis.
 We have no way of...a viral thing, a brain damage issue, a nervous system problem, spinal cord.
 We don't know whether it was the result of an injury or an infection or whatever.
-But he's in a condition that his paralysis also has pain, some paralysis doesn't have pain, for obvious reasons if nerves are destroyed.
+But he's in a condition that his paralysis also has pain.
+Some paralysis doesn't have pain, for obvious reasons if nerves are destroyed.
 He's in severe pain, suffering great pain.
-The agony only excites more the heart of a compassionate centurion who loved the boy and sought to help him.
+The agony only excites more the heart of the compassionate centurion who loved the boy and sought to help him.
 This indicates the first illustration of his great love.
-He loves in a way that is not normal, it's not the way you love, you don't love slaves in that environment.
+He loves in a way that is not normal.
+It's not the way you love.
+You don't love slaves in that environment.